sasip-climate/notebooks-nextsim-workshop2025/km-bbm/README.md

 In this session, we will primarily look at some videos of those simulations produced at 1/36° (1 km) and 1/12° (4 km) with BBM rheology as well as with the standard aEVP rheology available in this model.

-Workshop participants will also have access to the model outputs at 1/12° resolution so that they can  look at more specific diagnostics of their own during the following hackathon session.
+__Workshop participants will also have access to the model outputs at 1/12° resolution so that they can  look at more specific diagnostics of their own during the following hackathon session.__

 #### Videos:
 The videos that we will discuss in this session are available in this [YouTube playlist](https://www.youtube.com/playlist?list=PLvzG0ke9xnX6fLPuoiMdLpQa0SM7Mvujb).
 Only one video has been  uploaded so far but some more will be uploaded before the workshop.

 #### Model outputs:
-Model outputs will be available as netcdf files with this likn by the day of the workshop: https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/SASIP/extra-data-nextsim-workshop2025/hires-BBM/catalog.html
+Model outputs will be available as netcdf files with this link by the day of the workshop: https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/SASIP/extra-data-nextsim-workshop2025/hires-BBM/catalog.html

 Or to download any of the file with wget from the terminal:
 ```